 In 2016, responding to resident feedback regarding the number and frequency of trash collection vehicles operating in Town, the Council adopted an ordinance regulating trash collection days, the age of vehicles, and the conditions of the trash bins.
 The Council further directed staff to issue a request for proposal for a single trash hauler solution to test the market.
 Proposals were submitted, Republic Services was selected as the preferred vendor, and a license agreement was negotiated.
 Now the Town Council would like to hear from you.

-A public meeting has been scheduled for Thursday, January 25, 2018 at 6:30 PM to received public comment on the proposed license agreement.
-If you are unable to attend the meeting in person, you can watch live or a recording.
+On January 25, 2018 the Town Council received public comment on the proposed license agreement.
+They voted to reject the agreement and directed the Town Manager to negotiate a new contract with Republic Services.
+The Council will hold a study session on February 8 to discuss proposed changes and take action on February 22.
+If you are unable to attend the meetings in person, you can watch live or a recording.
 You may also provide your comments any time by sending an email to email@example.com

 The license agreement preserves a range of service options from which residents can choose.

 Whether you subscribe for Basic Service or Standard Service, you may also request "walk-up service" in which the hauler will enter your property to retrieve and empty your bin(s) for an additional fee of $25 (basic) / $50 (standard) per month.
 Other additional services include:

 Let us know what you think.
 Your comments and questions are welcomed at TrashFeedback@paradisevalleyaz.gov

 Q. What if the economy collapses?
 Still 3.5%?

 Q. I have tried the Republic service line already.
 There were long waits.
 Why?